rovast/awesome-stars/README.md

 ## TypeScript

+*   [keq-request/keq](https://github.com/keq-request/keq) - Request API write by Typescript for flexibility, readability, and a low learning curve
 *   [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.
 *   [leaper-one/MultiPost-Extension](https://github.com/leaper-one/MultiPost-Extension) -
 *   [7kms/react-illustration-series](https://github.com/7kms/react-illustration-series) - 图解react源码, 用大量配图的方式, 致力于将react原理表述清楚.